antvis/G6/docs/api/nodeEdge/Node.en.md

 ## getInEdges()
-Get the related in-edges, whose target node is the item.
+Get the related in-edges, whose target is the node.

 **Return**

 - The type of return value: Edge[];
-- Return the set of related in-edges,
+- Returns the set of related in-edges.

 **Usage**